 Creating an Employee Engagement AND Happiness Strategy

-Here are 5 things to think about when launching your DEI programme.
+Here are 5 things to think about when launching your EDI programme.

-Simply writing your DEI strategy isn’t enough to ensure its success.
-We’ve shared some tips on creating a diversity, equity and inclusion strategy that supports your team and your organisation.
+Simply writing your EDI strategy isn’t enough to ensure its success.
+We’ve shared some tips on creating a equity, diversity and inclusion strategy that supports your team and your organisation.
 However, to get the most out of it, here are our top 5 things to think about when launching your strategy…

 Sharing your strategy with your leadership team is key to success.
 You will need them to be fully bought in and behind your vision for your organisation.
 Although the leadership team does not need to be the driving force behind your strategy, without their support and buy-in your strategy is unlikely to work.